Government Should Not Be Subsidising EVs in the Long Term: M&M

 mahindra_be6_batman_edition_ad84163b59.webp

-M&M says the electric PV segment is now becoming a mainstream segment.
+Mahindra & Mahindra says the electric PV segment is now becoming mainstream.

-The progression of the electrification megatrend in India is also fueling the confidence of EV makers to build their business without any external stimulus.
-SUV major Mahindra & Mahindra, which refreshed its EV journey in the Passenger Vehicle (PV) with the launch of the born-electric SUVs XEV 9e and BE last November, says the EV industry is well on its way to be independent of any subsidy.
+The progression of the electrification megatrend in India is fueling the confidence of EV makers to build their business without any external stimulus.
+SUV major Mahindra & Mahindra, which refreshed its EV journey in the passenger vehicle segment with the launch of the born-electric SUVs XEV 9e and BE 6 last November, says the EV industry is well on its way to be independent of any subsidy.

-The central government has already ended incentives for electric Passenger Vehicles, though some state governments still incentivise them.
-M&M says the electric PV segment is now becoming a mainstream segment.
-The OEM reports delivery of 30,000 units of its BEVs till date.
+The central government has already ended incentives for electric passenger vehicles, though some state governments still incentivise them.
+M&M says the electric PV segment is now becoming mainstream.
+The OEM reports deliveries of 30,000 units of its BEVs till date.

-“We see that a lot of the range anxiety barriers are going away as more and more it is spreading.
-The South is turning out to be a very good market for the Born Electrics,” said Rajesh Jejurikar, ED and CEO – Auto and Farm Sectors.
-Highlighting the growing EV adoption trend, he also said that many customers are using a BEV as their main car, with a monthly driving distance of over a thousand kilometres.
+"We see that a lot of the range anxiety barriers are going away as more and more it is spreading.
+The South is turning out to be a very good market for the Born Electrics," said Rajesh Jejurikar, ED and CEO – Auto and Farm Sectors.
+Highlighting the growing EV adoption trend, he also said that many customers are using a BEV as their main car, clocking a monthly driving distance of over 1,000 kilometres.

-Jejurikar plans to share more insights during a scheduled launch of XEV 9S – a 7-seater version of its XEV 9e, on 27th November.
-The event will also commemorate the first anniversary of the twin launches of XEV 9e and BE 6.
+Jejurikar plans to share more insights during the scheduled launch of the XEV 9S, a 7-seater version of the XEV 9e, on November 27.
+The event will also commemorate the first anniversary of the twin launches of the XEV 9e and BE 6.

-M&M claims its BEVs have a share of over 8 per cent in its overall SUV sales, which is higher than the 5 per cent EV penetration in the domestic PV industry.
+M&M claims its BEVs have a share of 8.7 percent of its overall SUV sales, which is higher than the 7.4 percent EV penetration in the domestic PV industry.
+In terms of industry share, the SUV major reports a pole position in revenue market share, and a second place in terms of sales volume.

 AckoDriveTag IconTags